 Latest TRP Ratings: Kaun Banega Crorepati 11 Brings Sony TV To 2nd Spot; Kasautii Out Of TRP Race

 The TRP/BARC ratings for Week 34 (August 17-August 23, 2019) are out!
 Star Plus' Yeh Rishta Kya Kehlata Hai remained unfazed at the top slot.
-While Kasautii Zindagii Kay 2 is out of TRP race, Kaun Banega Crorepati 11 has made its debut on the chart.
+While Kasautii Zindagii Kay 2 is out of the TRP race, Kaun Banega Crorepati 11 has made its debut on the chart.
 The game reality show has got Sony TV on the second spot.
 Colors' Dance Deewane 2 has been replaced by Choti Sardarni.

 Star Plus, Colors TV and Zee TV have retained its first, fourth and fifth places, respectively.
 SAB TV has dropped down to the third spot.